-Emily Mendenhall is an assistant professor of global health in the Science, Technology, and International Affairs Program in the Walsh School of Foreign Service.
+Emily Mendenhall is a Provost's Distinguished Associate Professor in the Science, Technology and International Affairs Program in the School of Foreign Service.
 She is a member of the Global Health Initiative faculty committee.

 International activities include:

-- Published more than two dozen articles in medical anthropology and global health.
+- Published more than three dozen articles in medical anthropology and global health